ulyssesyang/ARTS/2-Tips/1st-w-tips.md

 I think if we work on one specific features and want to keep all comment histories clean, then I suggest using `Git rebase`, because git rebase will do all new features line up to exactly how the feature grows.
 Git rebase make perfectly sense in this case.

+Another advance benefit when using `Git rebase` is `Git bisect`. `Git bisect` is used to track regression issues.
+So having a clean commit history defintely do great help on tracking down specific commit causing regression issues.

 For `Git merge`, since it can merge any branch into target branch.
 So its usage case is definitely larger.
 For example, make master branch merge with other new features.

-Another advance benefit when using `Git rebase` is `Git bisect`. `Git bisect` is used to track regression issues.
-So having a clean commit history defintely do great help on tracking down specific commit causing regression issues.
+One thing for `Git merge` is DO GIT MERGE ONLY necessary!
+A lot of developer tends to merge master branches very often.
+This could be a bad practice, because `Git merge` will create merge commit each and also bring certain unnecessary new features which could break your current working branch.